-Admitted Distinction students use the honors seminars to complete a substantial study relevant to the transnational or global content of the ICS major.
+Admitted Distinction students use the honors seminars to complete a substantial study relevant to the global content of the ICS major.
 It is easiest to sustain the commitment required of yearlong independent research when the study focus engages and excites you.

-Transnational "Nodes" of Conceptualization
+Global "Nodes" of Conceptualization

 In conceptualizing your research project, review the criteria for global courses.
 The various "nodes" listed suggest approaches you might take toward material of interest: